knojuan/heroless/11_actions.md

 [Agility](04_skills.md#Agility)
 - Declare before an incoming attack roll.
 - The attacker’s roll is reduced by **1 + Agility skill level**.
 - If the modified result causes the attack to miss, no wound or armor damage occurs.
-- Can only be used once per round.
-- May not be used if **immobilized** or if you did not move this round.

 ---
 ## Offensive